devopsec/flask_codegen/README.md

 # Flask Codegen

-Generate an entire project, based on templates
+Generate an entire project, based on database tables, using templates

 ## Requirements